burt202/rjs-redundancy-checker/readme.md

-## rJS Redundancy Checker <sup>v0.1.0</sup>
+## rJS Redundancy Checker <sup>v0.2.0</sup>

-This tool cross-references your rJS ([requireJS optimiser](http://requirejs.org/docs/optimization.html)) build log with the public assets in your project and highlights which files are not being bundled and potentially not needed anymore.
+This tool, cross-references your rJS ([requireJS optimiser](http://requirejs.org/docs/optimization.html)) build log with the public assets in your project and highlights which files are not being bundled and potentially not needed anymore.
 Useful if you want to keep redundancy in your codebase to a minimum.
 It comes with a set of configurable options which are explained below.

+### Usage (requires NodeJS)

+* change the options in `config.json` for you project
+* run `node run.js`

 ### Options